mnot/redbot/CONTRIBUTING.md

 The best way to submit changes to REDbot is through a pull request.
 A few things to keep in mind when you're doing so:

-* Run `make tidy`
+* Run `make tidy`.
+* Check your code with `make lint` and address any issues found.
-* Check your code with `make lint`.
-It doesn't need to be a perfect 10, but please make sure indentation and whitespace are OK and it doesn't complain about anything major.
+* Check your code with `make typecheck` and address any issues found.
 * Every new header and every new `Note` should have a test covering it.

 If you're not sure how to dig in, feel free to ask for help, or sketch out an idea in an issue